Yodagost45/JonathanBlog/README.md

 Each goal has a title, a date to be completed by, and a penalty and reward for completion or failure to complete.
 Private goals can only be viewed by the person who posted them.
+Completed goals get a tick, then they are moved to "Completed" section.

 Goal page
 Each goal has a title, details, deadlines, reward for completion,